ines/course-starter-python/docs/index.md

 You'll also notice we are calling a source file to display our slides.
 These slides are stored in the `slides` folder.

-[Ines explaines](https://github.com/ines/course-starter-python#slides) how your slide mardown document should be structured.
+[Ines explaines](https://github.com/ines/course-starter-python#slides) how your slide markdown document should be structured.

 ***⚠️ Warning: Be wary of trailing spaces 😵😱!!
 Although ```---``` may appear to be the same as ```--- ``` they are not and any information placed after the latter will break your slides.***

 #### Enbedding Video and Audio

-If you are hopeing to make your course particularly engaging, you may want to add videos or audio files to your slides (or questions even).
+If you are hoping to make your course particularly engaging, you may want to add videos or audio files to your slides (or questions even).
 This can be acheived with the following code:

 **Video:**